 In this video, I share the 2 types of consulting retainers and how to use them effectively with clients.

 - The two types of retainers consultants use

-- Why retainers are one of the most effective way to model your consulting fees
+- Why retainers are one of the most effective ways to model your consulting fees

 - Why ONE of the two retainers is far superior to the other

-A lot of people have this idea that when you get into consulting that the business is unstable.
+A lot of people have the idea that starting a consulting business is unstable.
 That when you work a 9 to 5 job and you’re in ‘general employment’ that that is real stability.

 As we’ve all seen, that is not stability.
 You can lose your job at any time.

 You are the only person who can control your destiny.
 When you start and run your own business, you have control, the power to achieve what you want.
 Something that few employers actually offer you.

 Consulting retainers are one of the most effective ways to create a stable income because you get paid monthly on an ongoing, recurring basis.
 And that can often be for months if not years when you’re delivering great value for your clients.